 - Spacious dimensions (though smaller versions are available)

 We love that this parrot cage has a pull out tray at the bottom, which makes your life much easier come cleaning time.
-The fact it comes on casters means you can wheel it from one room to another, or even push it outside on warm days.
+It even has a grate so your birdy doesn’t need to walk on their business.
+Plus, the fact it comes on casters means you can wheel it from one room to another, or even push it outside on warm days.

-With two wooden perches and four plastic feeding bowls, you have all the basic accessories you need to get started (although you should provide your parrot with a range of extra enrichment).
+With a thick wooden perch and three stainless steel feeding bowls, you have all the basic accessories you need to get started (although you should provide your parrot with a range of extra enrichment).
+This parrot cage has a price tag of $170, making it quite reasonably priced considering all of its useful features.

 - Casters make it easy to move